josephg/egwalker-paper/reg-text.typ

 3. *Internal state:* A temporary CRDT structure that eg-walker uses to merge concurrent edits.
 It is not persisted or replicated, and it is discarded when the algorithm finishes running.

 Eg-walker can reconstruct the document state by replaying the entire event graph.
-It first performs a topological sort, as illustrated in @topological-sort, and then transforms each event so that the transformed insertions and deletions can be applied in topologically sorted order, starting with an empty document, to obtain the document state.
+It first performs a topological sort, as illustrated in @topological-sort.
+Then each event is transformed so that the transformed insertions and deletions can be applied in topologically sorted order, starting with an empty document, to obtain the document state.
 In Git parlance, this process "rebases" a DAG of operations into a linear operation history with the same effect.
 The input of the algorithm is the event graph, and the output is this topologically sorted sequence of transformed operations.

-In graphs with concurrent operations there are multiple possible sort orders, and eg-walker guarantees that the final document state is the same, regardless which of these orders is chosen.
+In graphs with concurrent operations there are multiple possible sort orders.
+Eg-walker guarantees that the final document state is the same, regardless which of these orders is chosen.
+However, the choice of sort order may affect the performance of the algorithm, as discussed in @complexity.

 #figure(
   fletcher.diagram(node-inset: 2pt, node-stroke: black, node-fill: black, {